 There could be clashes in personality, or disagreements over the way they work or worse – they might turn out to be full of air and no substance.

-6. Do check out more than one bridal salon.
+#6 Not checking out more than one bridal salon.

-This has happen to so many couples.
+This has happened to so many couples.
 You wander into a bridal salon, or a booth during a wedding fair and without planning to, walk out with a bridal salon package signed and paid for – even though it was the first place you checked out.

 No matter how alluring the prices and packages are, you should only sign for something if you’ve done sufficient research or you’re sure of having no regrets.
 Don’t be done in by the pushiness or pricing.

 More often than not, couples would either realise what they saw at the wedding fair is not the same as the designs at the shop, or they end up finding another bridal salon more suited to their needs.